These Easy Costume Ideas will have your child’s character costume done really quick. Last minute homemade costumes don’t have to be hard.

 This year we are doing Harry Potter & Hermione (stay tuned).
 We got one robe at Goodwill, we are borrowing another one and I think we’ll buy harry’s glasses and make the ties.

-If you like quick MomHacks like this one, be sure to sign up for my newsletter, and check out all my other Halloween costume ideas:
+If you like quick MomHacks like this one, be sure to sign up for my practical parenting series, and check out all my other Halloween costume ideas: